naftaliharris/Abstract-Algebra/README.md

-This package will attempt to implement Abstract Algebra in Python.
+This package will attempt to implement finite Abstract Algebra in Python.